zackw/www.owlfolio.org/content/research/learning-unix.md

 > (as opposed to merely competent) programmers

-This may have _seemed_ to be true when it was written (although I believe I smell the [hazing effect][] at work) but it doesn’t leave any room for people who don’t learn things by monomaniacally concentrating on them.
+This may have _seemed_ to be true when it was written (although I believe I smell a variation of the [sunk cost fallacy][] at work) but it doesn’t leave any room for people who don’t learn things by monomaniacally concentrating on them.
 (This is not the only place where the Jargon File’s authors failed to imagine how people whose brains worked differently than theirs could be any good at computers.)
 I’m pretty confident that someone who practices programming strictly as a hobby, less than ten hours a week, will eventually get just as good at it as one of these “fledgling hackers” who doesn’t do anything else with their spare time.
 And, if we _tell_ people that, they won’t get put off the subject by the unappetizing prospect of not getting to hang out with friends on the weekends.

 [orig-thread]: https://hackers.town/@zwol/108936234680866181
 [earlier-thread]: https://hackers.town/@zwol/108861581410003388